Thom Koper, Gamedeveloper

 HBO-ICT — Amsterdam University of Applied Sciences

-Currently in year 2 of the software development track, expanding into networking and back-end servers.
+Currently in year 2 of the game development track, expanding into networking and back-end servers.
+With my propaedeutic year in the pocket

 Internship — XR-Lab